Mikael Damberg says the government is wasting the Swedish people's money

 Photo: Lars Schröder/TT

-Mikael Damberg is critical of the government continuing to borrow money, including for electricity subsidies and reduced fuel taxes.
+Mikael Damberg, economic policy spokesperson for S, is critical of the government borrowing money, including for electricity subsidies and reduced fuel taxes, in the spring budget amendment.

-"We have a prime minister and finance minister who have wasted the Swedish people's money," he says.
+"We have a prime minister and a finance minister who have wasted the Swedish people's money," he says at a press conference.

 He also thinks the government is too optimistic in its economic forecasts.
-The government's forecast, issued in March, expects growth of 2.8 percent for the Swedish economy in 2026.
+The government's forecast, from March this year, expects growth of 2.8 percent for the Swedish economy in 2026.

 "I wouldn't be surprised if reality catches up with the government," says Damberg.